subquery/documentation/docs/subquery_network/token/how_to_claim_SQT.md

 ![unknown_error](/assets/img/unknown_error.png)

+### Further help
+If you have any other issues, please contact our technical support channel on [Discord](https://discord.com/invite/subquery).

 <!---Check out our video guide on How to delegate your SQT to help you get started on the SubQery Network.--->